 Take this prediction to the bank: The latest front in the war for business intelligence (BI) supremacy is predictive analytics.
 And the battle is just starting to heat up.

-BI vendors and even
+BI vendors and even some

 With varying degrees of success, BI and data warehouse vendors are increasingly developing or acquiring predictive analytics technology with the goal of incorporating it into their core platforms.
 They are also attempting to make it easier for business users to build predictive models and analyze the results.